-1. The hearing was called at 1:15 pm on 30 May 2019 at Residential Tenancies Hearing Room, 84 Mt.
+1. The hearing was called at 10:13 AM on 30 May 2019 at Residential Tenancies Hearing Room, 84 Mt.
 Bernard Avenue, Lower Level, The Sir Richard Squires Building, Corner Brook, Newfoundland and Labrador.
-2. The applicant, [REDACTED], hereafter referred to as the landlord, participated in the hearing and was represented by [REDACTED].
+2. The applicant, [REDACTED], hereafter referred to as the landlord, participated in the hearing.
 3. The respondent, [REDACTED], hereafter referred to as the tenant did not participate in the hearing.
-4. The details of the claim were presented as a written monthly rental agreement with rent set at \$429.00 per month and due on the 1st of each month.
-It was stated that there was no security deposit collected on this tenancy.
-The landlord issued a termination notice dated 01 Feb 2019 for the intended termination date of 25 Feb 2019 under Section 19 of the Residential Tenancies Act, 2018.
+4. The details of the claim were presented as a written monthly rental agreement with rent set at \$1000.00 per month and due on the 1st of each month.
+It was stated that a security deposit in the amount of \$500.00 was collected on or about 18 September 2017 and the landlord issued a termination notice dated 04 May 2019 for the intended termination date of 15 May 2019 under Section 19 of the Residential Tenancies Act, 2018.
 5. In a proceeding under the Residential Tenancies Act, 2018, the applicant has the burden of proof.
 This means the applicant has the responsibility to prove that the outcome they are requesting should be granted.
 In these proceedings the standard of proof is referred to as the balance of probabilities which means the applicant has to establish that his/her account of events are more likely than not to have happened.